Introduction

 Applications of the metapopulation approach

 Many studies have investigated distribution change using metapopulation theory (Fordham et al. 2013; Schnell et al. 2013; Talluto et al. 2017; Huang, Pimm, and Giri 2019; Vissault et al. 2020), but few have considered the complexity arising from biotic interactions and dispersal in context of rapid environmental change.
 Some aspects have, however, been explored, starting with the development of the theoretical basis for metapopulation dynamics on heterogeneous landscapes.
-Spatially realistic metapopulation theory has allowed modelling of distribution dynamics in species living in fragmented landscapes (Hanski 1998, 1999a, 2001).
+Spatially realistic metapopulation theory has allowed modelling of distribution dynamics in species living in fragmented landscapes (Hanski 1998, 1999, 2001).
 The coupling of spatially explicit metapopulation models with dynamic climate change represents a significant conceptual advancement toward realistic projections (Anderson et al. 2009).
 Our analysis reveals distribution dynamics that previous methods fail to capture, demonstrating the importance of integrating dynamic processes.
-A simulation study of the Iberian lynx distribution was the first study to consider the interplay of climate change and trophic interactions using a metapopulation approach (Fordham et al. 2013).
-It showed that these factors could be explicitly considered together, exhibiting distribution dynamics of greater complexity and realism.
-Moreover, the use of the metapopulation approach has made possible the study of non-equilibrium distributions by the scaling of local processes at the entire distribution (Talluto et al. 2017).
-Recently, the approach was extended to non-equilibrium dynamics of range shift in response to climate change, opening the way for the study of nonlinear dynamics of migration (Vissault et al. 2020).
-The metapopulation framework that we propose here builds on these previous developments to advance toward simultaneously projecting changes in demography and dispersal in response to climate change and the multi-species effects of biotic interactions on the distribution of species.
+The metapopulation framework that we propose here proposes to simultaneously project changes in demography and dispersal in response to climate change and the multi-species effects of biotic interactions on the distribution of species.

-Metapopulation theory and models effect today how conservation priorities are defined at a variety of scales.
-The conservation of ecological corridors is the current focus of important initiatives worldwide including, but not limited to, Corridor Appalachien, Nature Conservancy Canada, Yellowstone to Yukon Conservation Initiative and Western Wildway Network Priority Corridor Project, while habitat fragmentation is a criterion of threat for the IUCN Red List (IUCN 2021).
-Metapopulation theory predicts the scaling of extinction risk with increasing habitat isolation, something other non-spatially explicit approaches do not consider.
+Metapopulation theory and models influence how conservation priorities are defined at various scales today.
+Metapopulation theory predicts the scaling of extinction risk with increasing habitat isolation, which non-spatially explicit approaches do not consider.
 We further show that a species’ ability to access suitable habitat is a determining factor of its persistence.
-Equally, assisted colonization and habitat restoration are brought forward as means to support species persistence by increasing respectively colonization rates and habitat occupancy (Ricciardi and Simberloff 2009; Willis et al. 2009; Fordham et al. 2013).
-Ultimately, metapopulation theory’s main contribution to current conservation initiatives has been to raise attention on the effect of spatial structure of the landscape and dispersal on species persistence.
+Assisted colonization and habitat restoration are proposed as means to support species persistence by increasing colonization rates and habitat occupancy, respectively (Ricciardi and Simberloff 2009; Willis et al. 2009; Fordham et al. 2013).
+Ultimately, metapopulation theory’s main contribution to current conservation initiatives has been to highlight the effect of landscape spatial structure and dispersal on species persistence.

 Metapopulation dynamics